toximate/face-recognition-tkinter/README.md

 ## Features

-- **Face Detection**: Uses Haarcascade classifiers to detect faces in real-time.
+- **Face Detection**: Uses Haarcascade classifiers to detect provided faces in real-time.
 - **Face Recognition**: Implements a simple face recognition mechanism to identify faces.
 - **Interactive GUI**: Provides a user-friendly interface built with Tkinter for easy interaction.